Ode, Gujarat: Business and industries

 Agriculture is the main source of income for Ode.
 Tobacco, chili peppers, peanuts and bananas are the main income sources for farmers.
 Ode has a co-operative dairy that operates in association with Amul Dairy to serve the farmers.
 There are several small scale industries like poultry farms, printing presses, screen printing presses, machine shops, Devi Vijay Saw Mills, Jay Ambe Ply & Hardware, auto garages, Ready-made garment shops including Dilip Store.
 In order to support the cash crop industry and small businesses, Ode is home to several transport companies.
-It has a co-operative bank and branch offices for the Central Bank of India, Dena Bank and The Ode Urban Bank and central government postal services here Seva Samiti provides financial assistance to various organizations aimed at the town's multi-purpose development and more then tobacco marchant and petroleum Diesel, Petrol, Oil & Gas dealers are also sellers here.
+It has a co-operative bank and branch offices for the Central Bank of India, Dena Bank and The Ode Urban Bank and central government postal services here Seva Samiti provides financial assistance to various organizations aimed at the town's multi-purpose development and more than tobacco marchant and petroleum Diesel, Petrol, Oil & Gas dealers are also sellers here.